pbayer/events/README.md

 # Events

-Discrete event simulation in Elixir.
+Discrete event simulation framework in Elixir.

+With Elixir an actor language based on the [BEAM (Erlang virtual machine)](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine)) it can handle thousands of concurrent entities in a simulation.

 ## Installation